About this Blog (and Me)

 For my schooling and rabbinic training, I studied in Yeshivat Har Etzion in Gush Etzion, Israel, and completed my rabbinic ordination and a Masters in Education at Yeshiva University in New York.

 I have been a MOHEL since 1998.
 See my writings in my website/blog at mohelinsouthflorida.com.
 I've been blessed to serve more than a thousand families in this capacity.
 I wrote a weekly dvar Torah for the Jewish Star of New York from 2006-2020, and started posting them to this blog (arabbiwithoutacause) in 2009.
-I also serve as Rabbi of Anshei Chesed of Boynton Beach (about which I've blogged here and here).
+Subsequent posts since March 2020 have been the weekly printed Dvar Torah written for the synagogue where I serve as Rabbi - Anshei Chesed of Boynton Beach (about which I've blogged here and here).

-In addition, utilizing my rabbinic training and my drama training (B.S. in Speech and Drama from Yeshiva University, as well as being a Spielberg Fellow in Drama - which has led to my being drama director in several camps since 2001 (though now retired from camp), I have cultivated an awesome program which I call ParshaDrama - which I have presented as a show to schoolchildren, based on the weekly Torah portion.
-After a nine year run, I only perform through special arrangement, when hired to do so.
+In addition, utilizing my rabbinic training and my drama training (B.S. in Speech and Drama from Yeshiva University), as well as being a Spielberg Fellow in Drama - which led to my being drama director in several camps since between 2001-14 (though now retired from camp), I cultivated a program which I called ParshaDrama - which I presented from 2009-2015 as a show to schoolchildren, based on the weekly Torah portion.
+Since moving to full-time pulpit work, this program has been largely retired.

 I am available to come as a guest speaker, lecturer, shiur-giver, or ParshaDrama Rabbi - either to perform or to present a workshop for teachers as to how to bring drama into the Torah classroom.